Chart Color Schemes

 The educational profile of Baranduda - Leneva exceeds national averages, with above-average qualification levels and academic performance metrics

-The region has five schools with a combined enrollment of 1,576 students.
-It has typical Australian school conditions (ICSEA: 996) and balanced educational opportunities.
-There are four primary and one K-12 school.
-School places per 100 residents are lower than the regional average at 10.6, with some students likely attending schools in nearby areas.
+Six schools operate within Baranduda - Leneva, educating approximately 1,576 students.
+The area has typical Australian school conditions (ICSEA: 996) with balanced educational opportunities.
+There are five primary and one K-12 school.
+School places per 100 residents (10.6) fall below the regional average (17.6), indicating some students may attend schools in adjacent areas.
+Note: for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education